GalSim-developers/GalSim/INSTALL.md

     fink install eigen

 This will put it into the /sw/include directory on your system.
-GalSim knows to look here, so there is nothing dditional you need to do.
+GalSim knows to look here, so there is nothing additional you need to do.

 vi) Using MacPorts